-In 2016, Oklahoma schools implemented new math and English/language arts academic standards.
+Oklahoma implemented new math and English/language arts academic standards in 2016.
 The change in standards also required a change in testing.
 The “cut scores” or proficiency levels for the tests were reset to reflect the new, more rigorous standards.
 Because of higher cut scores needed to qualify as “proficient” and “advanced,” parents may notice that students who have been accustomed to scoring in those two categories may no longer do so.

-“What Families Need to Know About New Test Results” is a 4 minute video produced by the State Dept. of Education (SDE) that explains to families why this year is a TOTAL RESET.
-Click here to view video.
+“What Families Need to Know About New Test Results” is a 4-minute video produced by the State Dept. of Education (SDE) that explains to families why the new standards represent a TOTAL RESET.
+Click here to view the video.

-In the document, “Giving Oklahoma Students a Competitive Edge: Frequently Asked Questions, Test Results 2017,” the SDE provides answers to the most-asked questions about standards and assessments.
+In the document, “Giving Oklahoma Students a Competitive Edge: Frequently Asked Questions, Test Results,” the SDE provides answers to the most-asked questions about standards and assessments.
 Click on this link to open a document on Frequently Asked Questions (FAQ’s).

 For the latest on academic standards, please visit the Oklahoma State Department of Education website: http://sde.ok.gov/sde/oklahoma-academic-standards.